tornado-repositories/.github/profile/README.md

 I have discussed these concerns with the [Electronic Frontier Foundation](https://www.eff.org/) and they have agreed to represent me.
 See their blog post here.

+### Will you take PRs for Tornady, or host other projects?

+These repositories are intended as an archival project only.
+They are yours to clone and fork.
+They will not be actively developed, which means that they will gradually become obsolete.
+In time this page may evolve to include other non-TC privacy projects, should I determine that they are also at risk of code removal from Github or other private repositories.